IlyaMatsuev/Apex-WebSocket-Client/docs/types/README.md

 This class represents the WebSocket connection.
 Can be used to get new messages from the server, send messages back, or to close the connection.

+#### Constructors

+`WSConnection(String clientId)` - Creates a new connection instance referencing the existing connection with the provided client id.

 #### Methods

 `String getClientId()` - Returns temporary WebSocket client id used to communicate to the WebSocket server.